 What can you expect after the injection?

-You should feel relief right away after the trigger point treatment, as the medicine will numb any pain from the shot.
+You should feel relief right away after the trigger point injection, as the medicine will numb any pain from the shot.
 You may then feel some soreness, as you might after a flu shot.
 Within one or two days, the soreness should fade and you will often begin to feel pain relief.
 It is important to incorporate trigger point injections into a multimodal treatment plan that often includes physical therapy and chiropractic care.